Delayed interactions in the noisy voter model through the periodic polling mechanism: Conclusions

 \section{Conclusions}

-We have examined the implications of information delays arising from the periodic polling mechanism on the opinion formation process.
+We have examined the implications of information delay arising from the periodic polling mechanism on the opinion formation process.
 We have achieved this by integrating the periodic polling mechanism into the noisy voter model.
-Specifically, we replaced the original instantaneous imitative interactions with imitative interactions mediated through periodic polls.
+Specifically, we have replaced instantaneous imitative interactions with imitative interactions mediated through periodic polls.
 Consistent with real-world scenarios, we have assumed a delay in announcing poll outcomes.
 Additionally, we have also aligned the announcement delay with the polling period.
-Our findings reveal a non-trivial phenomenology of the generalized model with periodic polling.
+The proposed generalization constitutes a novel type of latency contrasting the one proposed in \cite{Lambiotte2009PRE}.
+Namely, in \cite{Lambiotte2009PRE} it was assumed that the agents freeze their opinion for some fixed duration, while in the proposed generalization the perception of society as a whole is being frozen for duration of the polling period instead.

+The generalized model reveals non-trivial phenomenology.
+Namely, in the short polling period limit, the generalized model is almost equivalent to the noisy voter model.
+In the long polling period limit, the generalized model retains approximately the Beta-binomial form of the stationary distribution, but it becomes narrower (stationary variance is halved) in comparison to what would be expected from the noisy voter model.
+Yet the transition between the two limits exhibits non-monotonicity.
+Namely, the stationary variance reaches its minimum, or the distribution shape parameters reach their maximum, for some intermediate polling period.
+These results were obtained both numerically and analytically.
+It seems that the non-monotonic scaling behavior can be attributed to the poll outcome announcement delay, as the model with no such delay (see Appendix~\ref{sec:no-delay-model}) exhibits monotonic scaling behavior.
+While the periodic poll outcome updates induce the doubling effect observed in the large polling period limit.

-Initially, we have adapted the Gillespie method \cite{Anderson2007JCP} to conduct numerical simulations of the generalized model.
-When the polling periods are short, this method works reasonably well, but when the polling periods become longer, it becomes slower because each individual agent transition needs to be simulated.
-By noting that being aware of only the poll outcomes is effectively the same as being influenced by zealot agents (akin to the generalization of the voter model considered in \cite{Galam2007PhysA,Mobilia2007JStat,Kononovicius2014PhysA,Khalil2018PRE}), we were able to propose a macroscopic simulation method, which simulates the outcome of the poll itself.
-Furthermore, the proposed macroscopic simulation method enables analytical treatment of the model.
-To verify the results of numerical simulations, we have also discussed how to formulate the eigenproblem for the generalized model and obtain semi-analytical solutions.
+For the purposes of numerical simulation, we have adapted the Gillespie method, which is typically used for processes without delays \cite{Anderson2007JCP}, to incorporate delays specific to the generalized model.
+For short polling periods, this method has served us well, but as the polling periods become longer, the simulation using this method becomes increasingly more time-consuming, because every transition needs to be explicitly simulated.
+To address this issue, we have developed a macroscopic simulation method, which allows us to simulate just the poll outcomes.
+Furthermore, the proposed macroscopic simulation method has enabled partial analytical treatment of the model.
+Python implementation of all the algorithms used to simulate the generalized model (including the semi-analytical approach) is available at \cite{DelayGithub}.